 - Employer reimbursement

-- Obtain a pin number at www.pin.ed.gov and fill out the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
-Make sure to include the University of the Rockies school code: G35453
+- Obtain a FSA User ID at the Federal Student Aid (FSA) registration page and fill out the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
+Make sure to include the University of the Rockies school code: G35453;

 To be eligible for most types of financial aid, you must:

-- demonstrate financial need, as shown by the Free Application for Federal Student Aid (FAFSA)
+- file the Free Application for Federal Student Aid (FAFSA);

-- be enrolled in coursework that will count toward your degree
+- be enrolled at least half-time in coursework that will count toward the student’s degree each term;

 Non-Degree Seeking Student